JFLarvoire/SysToolsLib/C/README.md

 2. Optional.
 Install the other compilers and SDKs for DOS and Windows that some tools depend on.
 See details further down.
    Note: All tools will build correctly without these optional compilers and SDKs, with just some features missing.

-3. Download the whole SysToolsLib C folder contents into a %WORKDIR% directory.
+3. Download the whole SysToolsLib source tree into a %WORKDIR% directory.

 4. Rebuild everything